-Additional care needs outside the scope of the Community Nursing Program may be covered under another program such as the Department of Health and Aged Care (DHAC) funded Home Care Packages (HCP) Program or Commonwealth Home Support Programme (CHSP).
+Additional care needs outside the scope of the Community Nursing Program may be covered under another program such as the Department of Health, Disability and Ageing funded Support at Home program or Commonwealth Home Support Programme (CHSP).
 The client can be referred to My Aged Care for an assessment.